maxlpy/TestAnalysis/README.md

 ![alt tag](https://github.com/maxlpy/TestAnalysis/blob/master/pictures/TestResult.png)

 ### Improve testing coverage with constraint
 We used contraint to generate the test case and improve the coverage by 100%.
+You can see `main.js` in my repository which include all the code to improve testing coverage.

-We run `node main.js` to generate `test.js`, and the code under test is `subject.js`.
-After all, we get the above coverage report.
+We can run `node main.js` to generate `test.js` for `subject.js`.
+Then, we use istanbul tool to get the above coverage report.

 ## Analysis Component
-### Use an existing static analysis tool JSHint to analyze the source code
+### Basic analysis using an existing static analysis tool JSHint to analyze the source code
 We used the JSHint to analyze the sourse code `subject.js`.
 The more infomation about JSHint can be found from [here](http://jshint.com/docs)

 Install JSHint